IsaacHair/map25.2/mandelbrot_programs_4/readme.txt

 Version 2:
 Like version 1, but the algorythm is fixed and escape is 32.
 The algorithm where ZR(next) = (ZR-ZI)*(ZR+ZI)+ZR0 produces sign dependent artifacts.

+Version 3:
+This will be a copy of version 2, but I will set the max_iterations to 8.
+I will also return to making the escape "square" extend across (-2,2) in the real and imaginary.
+This setup will do two things: Create really weird artifacts and render really fast.

+Artifacts occur because:
+	The escape value is 4, which is way too high to ensure accuracy (overflows occur everywhere).
+	If the last 4 bits of MAIN_ZR or MAIN_ZI are "1", the number is said to have escaped even if the value is not outside of the escape squre.
+This is accomplished by testing the last bits.
+	There are only 8 iterations, which is just stupidly low.